morrownr/8821cu-20210916/README.md

 installation as the directory contains information and scripts that you may need in the future.

-Secure Boot: The primary installation script, `install-driver.sh`, will automatically support secure boot... if your distro supports the method dkms uses.
+Secure Boot: The installation script, `install-driver.sh`, will automatically support secure boot... if your distro supports the method dkms uses.
 I regularly test the installation script on systems with secure boot on.
 It works seemlessly on modern Ubuntu based distros as